 How much is SR-22 insurance in Hawaii?

-The cost of car insurance in Hawaii is $1,759 per year for full coverage with an SR-22, which is $334 lower than the national average of $2,093 annually.
-However, having a DUI on your driving record can significantly increase your premium to an average of $6,158 per year for full coverage.
+The average cost of car insurance in Hawaii is $1,759 per year for full coverage with an SR-22, which is $334 lower than the national average of $2,093 a year.
+However, if you have a DUI on your record, the average annual premium in Hawaii jumps to $6,158 for full coverage.

 How much is SR-22 insurance per month in Hawaii?

-Hawaii drivers with a DUI can expect to pay an average of $513 a month for full coverage insurance with an SR-22.
+Drivers in Hawaii who have a DUI on their record can expect to pay $513 per month for a full coverage policy, which includes an SR-22.

 Cheapest SR-22 insurance companies in Hawaii